Y3LLOWVESTS/rustyonions/README.md

 # View bandwidth stats (per-process; resets on restart)
 cargo run -p node --bin ronode -- stats

 ```

+## Legal & Safety Guidelines

+These guidelines apply to **all users and contributors** of RustyOnions.
+They are mandatory to ensure the project remains safe, legal, and ethical in all jurisdictions where it operates.

+RustyOnions uses Tor for transport.
+To ensure **legal and ethical** use:

+1. **No illegal content** — Never share or store anything that violates laws.
+2. **Public overlay plane is for safe data only** — e.g., maps, open data, free media.
+3. **End-to-end encryption is for privacy**, not concealment of unlawful acts.
+4. **Respect Tor bandwidth** — contribute back via relay mode when possible.
+5. **No targeted attacks** — The network must not be used for harassment, intrusion, or unauthorized access.

 ## License
 MIT License — see [LICENSE](LICENSE)